Raise Money for a Mission Trip to Africa With Crowdfunding

 Passport or visa

 Most countries in Africa require a visa—and don’t forget about your passport!
-According to the U.S. Department of State, a first-time passport application costs $110, with a $35 processing fee.
-The cost of your visa will depend on the specific African country you’re visiting.
-Visas can cost anywhere from $10 to $200.
+According to the U.S. Department of State, a first-time passport book application for an adult costs $130, with a $35 execution fee.
+The cost of your visa will depend on the type you need.
+Visa fees can cost anywhere from $36 to $127.

 Depending on the program, you may need to have some extra spending money on hand for other supplies.
 If you are going on a medical mission trip, for example, you may be asked to raise money for medical supplies.
 Or if you’ll be working closely with children, you may want to bring along some arts and crafts supplies.